-The completion of the Human Genome project has resulted in an explosion of genetic information and the development of high throughput techniques for sequencing DNA and proteins and looking at their expression profiles in different cell types.
+The completion of the Human Genome project has resulted in an explosion of molecular information, with the corresponding development of high throughput techniques for sequencing nucleic acids and proteins.
 New computational tools for seeking, storing and analysing this information have also been developed.
 The challenge is to use the information stored in databases to solve biological problems and to inform hypothesis generation and future experiments.
-This course will provide an introduction to biological databases, with particular emphasis on both transcriptomics and proteomics, and how to search and use the information contained within them.
+This course will focus on functional genomics and how to use bioinformatics in different physiological and pathological situations.

-1. Demonstrate knowledge of the extent of international biological databases and use them to investigate important research questions in genetics and the life sciences,
+1. Demonstrate knowledge of the extent of international biological databases and use them to investigate important research questions in genetics and biomedicine.

-2. Use the knowledge and skills gained to logically, critically and creatively analyse real-life questions in genetics and the life sciences,
+2. Use the knowledge and skills gained to logically, critically and creatively analyse real-life questions in biomedicine.

-3. Work individually and collaboratively to solve research problems and acquire, organise and present information.
+3. Work to solve research problems and acquire, organise and present information.

-This course will cover topics in bioinformatics and functional genomics including:
+This course will cover topics in functional genomics and bioinformatics including:

-HUBS1202 Human Genomics and Biomolecular Analysis, HUBS2206 Human Biochemistry and Cell Biology and HUBS2209 Human Molecular Science or equivalent.
+HUBS1202 Human Genomics and Biomolecular Analysis and HUBS2206 Human Biochemistry and Cell Biology

 In Term Test: Mid Semester Exam